-While the future holds great opportunities, it also presents us with challenges.
-As our population increases, so does the demand on our facilities and natural areas.
-In order to ensure the viability of these natural spaces, an analysis of the carrying capacity for each property, to identify what an area can sustain without degrading our natural resources is an important consideration prior to further development.
+While the future holds great opportunities, it continues to present us with challenges.
+As our population increases, so does the demand on our park facilities and natural areas.
+To ensure the viability of these natural spaces, an analysis of the carrying capacity for each property, to identify what an area can sustain without degrading our natural resources is an important consideration prior to further development.
 While the plan identifies opportunities for acquiring land and planning for additional County parks as well as investing in facility upgrades at current facilities, a balance of these needs to potential costs and additional staff is necessary.

 As we work to implement the plan's goals and objectives, communication, collaboration, and partnerships with other local units of government, businesses, and non-profit groups to plan for improvements will be a key to our success.
-"The environment is where we all meet; where we all have a mutual interest; it is one thing all of us share" - Lady Bird Johnson.
-Sauk County understands the importance of these collaborations to support the shared goals that we all have for Sauk County's natural environment.
+Sauk County understands the importance of these collaborations to support the shared goals that we all have for Sauk County's natural environment and recreational resources.

-The Comprehensive Outdoor Recreation Plan serves as a critical first step to ensuring that we can reach our goals.
-I invite everyone to join the staff of the Land Resources and Environment Department and our partners in the implementation of the 2020-2024 Sauk County Outdoor Recreation Plan.
+The Comprehensive Outdoor Recreation Plan continues to serve as a critical first step to ensuring that we can reach our goals.
+I invite everyone to join the staff of the Land Resources and Environment Department and our partners in the implementation of the 2025-2030 Sauk County Outdoor Recreation Plan.